-BlackBerry still top U.S. smartphone platform, Android gaining ground fastAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry still top U.S. smartphone platform, Android gaining ground fastAlex Wagner - Editorial Director of News and Content

 The folks at comScore have released their numbers that measure market share of the top smartphone platforms and mobile OEMs between April and July 2010, and the numbers match up well with what we've seen in the market lately.
 As with most reports that we've seen recently, RIM and their lineup of BlackBerrys are the top smartphone platform in the country with 39.3 percent market share as of July 2010.
 That number has been falling, though, as they had 41.7 percent when we reported on comScore's findings for May.
 Apple trails RIM with 23.8 percent market share, down from 24.4 percent in May.
 Unsurprisingly, Android has surged to third place and surpassed Microsoft with 17 percent of the market, compared to 13 percent in May.
 Microsoft is in fourth place with 11.8 percent and Palm is bringing up the rear with 4.9 percent.

 When it comes to the top mobile OEMs, the race is a little closer, at least in the top three.
 Samsung leads the pack with 23.1 percent of U.S. mobile customers, followed by LG with 21.2 percent and Motorola with 19.8 percent.
 In fourth place is RIM with nine percent market share, and finally we have Nokia, which managed to capture 7.8 percent of the market.